aroeh/blazor-tests/README.md

 2. Install optional tools if desired
 3. Install .Net 6.0 framework if it is not already installed on the workstation
 4. Install the latest version of the Playwright CLI: `dotnet tool install --global Microsoft.Playwright.CLI`
+5. Build the solution and all projects
+6. Run the command to install Playwright browsers and web drivers: `pwsh bin\Debug\netX\playwright.ps1 install`
-5. Optional - For Code Coverage Install the Report Generator: `dotnet tool install -g dotnet-reportgenerator-globaltool`
+7. Optional - For Code Coverage Install the Report Generator: `dotnet tool install -g dotnet-reportgenerator-globaltool`

 All other files and libraries will be included in the repository, so there is no need to download them or set them up